Sharon Strzelecki: Karen

 Karen is Sharon's half-sister.
 She appears in two episodes, most notably in the episode "Roots," where Sharon embarks on a mission to reconnect with her birth mother but instead discovers the existence of Karen.
 Karen, portrayed by Matt Lucas, is a plus-sized model who travels frequently and happens to be in Australia for modeling work when Sharon contacts her.

 When Sharon and Kim meet Karen, Sharon is largely ignored as Karen quickly forms a bond with Kim, spending all her time with her instead.
 Before departing, Karen forcibly kisses Brett, an action to which neither Kim nor Sharon reacts.

-Karen makes another appearance in Da Kath & Kim Code, though not in person.
+Karen makes another appearance in the series finale, "Wedding of the Century", though not in person.
 Before Sharon's marriage to Wayne, Sharon plays a video message from Karen, who declines to attend the wedding.
 In the message, Karen relays that their mother hates her.
 Karen also claims she was treated like a "princess" by their mother, growing up with everything she ever wanted.